Is This 14×12 Shed The One For Your Garden? Bespoke Options

 If you find your garden looking a little drab then the addition of some bulbs can make it look a whole lot brighter.
 This does involve a little work but you will find that the colour they produce will bring a smile even on a cold or wet day to your garden, although with weather like a lot of days, the cold and wet days seem a distant memory.
 In a report, it was established that bulbs can cope with our British temperamental weather and was recommended as being a boon to your home.
 By forward planning, you can ensure colour all year around in your garden.
 By the choice of different flower bulbs you can stagger their blooming throughout a great deal of the year.

 You can put flower bulbs, due to come out in the Spring, into buckets or flower pots and this will give them an early start.
 Likewise, most receptacles can serve for this purpose.
-Putting them in front of a garden shed provides a great backdrop and my 14×12 garden shed serves this purpose very well.
+Putting them in front of a garden shed or workshop provides a great backdrop and my 14×12 garden shed serves this purpose very well.

 However, one of the favourites is surely the daffodil.
 These bulbs, to me, signal the start of the Spring and the end of the winter.
 The delightful bright yellow daffodil heads suggest the warmth of the sun and summer are nearly with us for another year.